Advance Your Career: Join Our Expert Team

 Active Opportunities

-Greece's Development Law (Law 4887/2022, as substantially amended and codified through Law 5297/2026) can fund a hotel investment.
+• Greece's Development Law (Law 4887/2022, as amended — most recently by Law 5297/2026 (Government Gazette A' 64/28.04.2026)) can fund a hotel investment.
 It can also leave one completely untouched.
 The difference isn't the ambition of the project — it's the eligibility structure of the specific call, the category of the property, the corporate structure of the investor, and whether anyone checked all of this before signing anything.
 This article covers what the law actually funds, what disqualifies a project, and what international investors consistently get wrong before they apply.
 Short answer: The Development Law can support hotel investments that constitute an initial integrated investment, meet the applicable star-category threshold, carry genuinely eligible costs, and have adequate own financing in place.
 The regime is not permanently open — each application cycle requires an active call, and the call's specific terms can raise minimum thresholds above the statutory baseline.
 Establishing eligibility before signing any contract is not optional. [/speakable-summary] Which hotel projects can be supported The law's Tourism Investment Incentive scheme (Sub-chapter Θ', Articles 84–90, as codified in Law 5297/2026) covers a defined set of project types.
 They are not interchangeable.
 Establishment or expansion of hotel units of at least four stars.
 This is the primary pathway for new-build and expansion projects.
 Integrated modernisation of units classified — or being upgraded — to at least three stars.
 The law requires that at least five years have elapsed since the unit began operating or since its previous integrated modernisation.
 A project submitted two years after the last renovation does not qualify on this ground.
 Non-main tourist accommodation upgraded to at least three stars.
 This covers previously unclassified or lower-category accommodation provided the upgrade is genuine and documented.
 Expansion or integrated modernisation of hotels that have ceased operation for at least two years, provided the building has not changed use and the project brings the unit to at least four stars.
 Organised campsites of at least three stars.
 Establishment, expansion, and integrated modernisation are all eligible.
 Hotels in traditional or listed buildings.
 Establishment and modernisation are eligible when the unit reaches at least three stars.
 Glamping installations.
 Eligible under specific conditions, confirmed per call.
 Integrated modernisation is a term of art, not a renovation budget.
 Replacing furniture, repainting rooms, or upgrading a pool area does not meet the threshold.
 The project must materially change the unit's capacity, category, or service offering — and that assessment is made by the evaluation committee, not the investor.
 One structural constraint that the current call cycle (Regions of Special Incentive, April–June 2026) makes explicit: for that particular scheme, tourism projects are eligible only in specified geographic areas — the North Aegean Region and certain low-population island territories.
 Tourism investment is not eligible in every region under every scheme.
 The general Tourism Investment Incentive scheme (Sub-chapter Θ') operates separately and covers the broader national territory — but its active call status must always be confirmed at the point of application.
-The minimum investment size — and why the call changes it The law [...]
+The minimum investment size — and why the call [...]

-Greece exported €3.4B in pharmaceuticals in 2024.
+• Greece exported €3.4B in pharmaceuticals in 2024.
 Discover how foreign manufacturers access Development Law grants up to 70%, EU GMP certification, and Northern Greece's pharma cluster via the Aggelakakis 360° Investment Readiness Protocol.

-Most coverage of Greece's Development Law mentions 'grants' without explaining what they actually are.
-L.5203/2025 (Government Gazette A' 87/02.06.2023) establishes 12 distinct aid schemes.
+• Most coverage of Greece's Development Law mentions 'grants' without explaining what they actually are.
+Law 4887/2022 (Government Gazette A' 16/04.02.2022), as amended establishes 12 distinct aid schemes.
 Each has different mechanics, different investor profiles, and different ROI implications.
 This guide ranks all 12 by their practical value for foreign investors.
-How Greece Structures Investment Aid Under L.5203/2025 L.5203/2025 operates within the EU State Aid framework — specifically GBER Regulation 651/2014 (EUR-Lex).
+How Greece Structures Investment Aid Under Law 4887/2022, as amended Law 4887/2022, as amended operates within the EU State Aid framework — specifically GBER Regulation 651/2014 (EUR-Lex).
 All aid rates are GBER-compliant.
 The law divides aid into three categories: financial aid (cash transfers), tax-based aid (exemptions), and operational aid (subsidies on costs).
 Investors can combine multiple schemes within a single project, subject to cumulation limits.
 Applications are submitted through the PS-AN electronic platform of the Ministry of Development.
 Evaluation takes approximately 4–6 months.
 The Ministry approves or rejects based on scoring criteria: business plan quality, job creation, regional impact, and sector strategic value.
 The 12 Aid Schemes — Ranked by ROI Potential for Foreign Investors 1.
 Cash Grant What it offers: Direct capital subsidy covering up to 70% of eligible investment expenditure.
 Disbursed in tranches as the project progresses.
 Best investor profile: Capital-intensive projects in manufacturing, tourism, renewable energy.
 Any investor prioritising upfront capital recovery.
 ROI advantage: Highest absolute value.
 A €3M investment with a 50% cash grant receives €1.5M in direct capital back — reducing effective equity deployed and improving unlevered IRR immediately.
 2. Tax Exemption (15-Year) What it offers: Exemption from corporate income tax on profits generated by the qualifying investment, for up to 15 years.
 Best investor profile: Projects with strong and consistent profitability — high-margin tourism, technology, premium manufacturing.
 ROI advantage: For a project generating €500,000 in annual profit, the 22% Greek corporate tax rate means €110,000 saved annually — up to €1.65M over 15 years on profits from the qualifying project alone.
 3. Leasing Subsidy What it offers: Subsidy on equipment financing costs when eligible assets are acquired through a leasing agreement.
 Best investor profile: Equipment-heavy projects — manufacturing, agri-food processing, logistics — where leasing is the preferred acquisition method.
 ROI advantage: Reduces the effective cost of capital for equipment without the upfront cash grant complexity.
 4. Wage Subsidy What it offers: Subsidy covering a percentage of gross wages for new employment positions created by the investment project.
 Best investor profile: Labour-intensive projects with a significant new hire component — call centres, manufacturing, tourism with seasonal peak hiring.
 ROI advantage: Directly reduces operating costs from year one.
 Improves EBITDA margin during the subsidy period.
 5. Business Risk Financing What it offers: Risk capital and equity instruments for SMEs in early growth phases, channelled through approved financial intermediaries.
 Best investor profile: Early-stage ventures or SMEs requiring equity beyond initial capitalisation.
 ROI advantage: Enables growth without proportional dilution or senior debt loading.
 Best for technology and innovation-driven projects.
 6. Broadband Infrastructure What it offers: Aid for investment in broadband network infrastructure in qualifying under-served areas.
 Best investor profile: Telecoms infrastructure investors.
-Limited applicability for most international investors.
-ROI advantage: Sector-specific.
-High barriers to entry once infrastructure [...]
+Limited applicability for most international investors. [...]

-Greece attracted €3.2 billion in real estate investment in 2023, a 14% increase from 2022 (Bank of Greece).
+• Greece attracted €3.2 billion in real estate investment in 2023, a 14% increase from 2022 (Bank of Greece).
 International buyers from the USA, Australia, Germany, and the wider diaspora account for a growing share of that capital.
-The reasons are structural: EU legal framework, competitive entry prices versus Western Europe, strong rental yields in key locations, and — for qualifying projects — direct capital grants under L.5203/2025.
+The reasons are structural: EU legal framework, competitive entry prices versus Western Europe, strong rental yields in key locations, and — for qualifying projects — direct capital grants under Law 4887/2022, as amended.
 This guide covers what international investors need to know before committing capital to Greek real estate: yield benchmarks, legal structure, the Development Law overlay, and the due diligence standard that protects the investment from day one.
 Rental Yields and Entry Points by Segment The following yield ranges are illustrative, based on market observations as of Q1 2026.
 They do not constitute investment advice.
 Actual yields depend on specific location, asset quality, occupancy rates, and management costs.
 Athens (Kolonaki, Glyfada, Kifisia): Residential yields 3.5–5.0%; short-term rental yields 6–9% in prime tourist zones Thessaloniki (city centre, Kalamaria): Residential yields 4.0–5.5%; commercial yields 5–7% Mykonos / Santorini: High-end villa rental yields 7–12% (illustrative); entry prices €800,000–€5M+ Crete (Heraklion, Chania, Rethymno): Residential and tourism yields 5–8%; strong demand from Northern European buyers Greece's property market recorded price growth of approximately 10% in 2023–2024 (ELSTAT).
 Prime tourist island assets have outperformed.
 Entry prices in Athens and Thessaloniki remain significantly below comparable Western European capitals.
 Property Types Available to International Buyers Non-EU and EU nationals can purchase all major property types in Greece: Residential: apartments, villas, single-family homes Commercial: offices, retail, warehouses, mixed-use buildings Development land: for construction projects, subject to planning permissions Hotel and tourism units: including resort complexes and boutique hotels Foreign ownership restrictions exist in certain border regions (e.g., parts of the Dodecanese, Thrace).
 Specific approvals are required.
 Aggelakakis & Associates confirms property eligibility during the initial due diligence phase of every engagement.
 The Legal Ownership Framework for Non-EU Nationals The Greek real estate transaction process follows a defined sequence: AADE Tax Number (AFM): Every buyer — individual or entity — must obtain a Greek tax identification number before any transaction.
 Greek bank account: Required for capital transfer documentation and source-of-funds compliance.
 Notary process: All property transfers in Greece are executed before a licensed notary.
 Both buyer and seller (or their legal representatives) must be present.
 Property Registry (Ktimatologio): Title is registered with the National Cadastre.
 Full title search — including lien and encumbrance check — is conducted before signing.
 Property transfer tax: 3.09% on the objective (assessed) value of the property.
 VAT applies in some cases for newly constructed properties.
 The Aggelakakis 360° Protocol applies to all real estate acquisitions: the Go/No-Go diagnostic, title and planning compliance verification, AML documentation, and transaction management from search to registration.
-How L.5203/2025 Connects to Real Estate Investment L.5203/2025 (Government Gazette A' 87/02.06.2023) applies to productive investment projects.
-Tourism and hospitality real estate projects — hotels, resort developments, managed apartment complexes — qualify under specific aid schemes within the law.
-Key points: Tourism and hospitality is the highest-volume sector [...]
+How Law 4887/2022, as amended Connects to Real Estate Investment Law 4887/2022, as amended (Government Gazette A' 87/02.06.2025) applies to productive investment projects.
+Tourism and hospitality real estate projects — hotels, resort developments, managed apartment complexes — qualify under specific aid schemes within the law. [...]

-Quick Answer: Foreign companies invest in Greece by selecting a legal structure (branch, subsidiary, or joint venture), registering with the Hellenic Business Registry (G.E.MI.), and applying for incentives under Greece's Development Law (L.5203/2025).
-Cash grants cover up to 70% of eligible project costs.
-Tax exemptions run up to 15 years.
+• Quick Answer: Foreign companies invest in Greece by selecting a legal structure (branch, subsidiary, or joint venture), registering with the Hellenic Business Registry (G.E.MI.), and applying for incentives under Greece's Development Law (Law 4887/2022, as amended).
+Cash grants are capped at 80% of the Regional Aid Map ceiling — up to 56% for a small enterprise in Thessaloniki, zero in central Athens.
+Tax exemption is a separate instrument with its own ceiling.
 The process typically takes 3–12 months from initial assessment to approval.
 This page explains exactly how to invest in Greece as a foreign company — legal structures, Development Law incentives, and the proven 8-step process.
 Greece attracted €8.1 billion in foreign direct investment in 2023, according to the Bank of Greece — a 34% increase over 2021.
 Three sectors drove most inflows: tourism, renewable energy, and real estate.
 The trajectory is accelerating in 2025 and 2026 as Greece completes its National Recovery and Resilience Plan disbursements.
 This guide covers every stage of the investment process for foreign companies planning to invest in Greece.
 It explains the legal framework, the available incentives, and the exact steps required to structure and protect a compliant investment in Greece.
 Why Greece?
 The Investment Case in 2026 Greece offers four structural advantages that most EU competitors cannot match simultaneously.
 Strategic location.
 Greece sits at the crossroads of Europe, the Middle East, and North Africa.
 The Port of Piraeus is the largest container port in the Mediterranean.
 It connects directly to China's Belt and Road logistics network and serves as a primary gateway for cargo bound for Central and Eastern Europe.
 Competitive operating costs.
 Commercial real estate in Thessaloniki and Athens costs 40–60% less than equivalent space in Germany or the Netherlands.
 Skilled labour in engineering, IT, and finance is available at rates well below the EU-15 average — without compromising quality.
 Full EU membership with eurozone access.
 Greece provides access to the EU single market, EU legal protections, and eurozone payment infrastructure.
 Investment agreements with Greece carry EU-level enforceability.
 Capital moves freely in and out without exchange controls.
 Targeted investment incentives.
-Greece's Development Law (L.5203/2025) provides cash grants, tax exemptions, and subsidised financing for qualifying investments.
+Greece's Development Law (Law 4887/2022, as amended) provides cash grants, tax exemptions, and subsidised financing for qualifying investments.
 Incentive rates reach 70% in certain regions.
-No other EU member state currently offers higher aid intensity for productive investments at this scale.
+Greece offers among the highest regional aid intensities in the EU, per the Regional Aid Map 2022-2027.
 The Bank of Greece data confirms the trend: renewable energy attracted the largest single-sector FDI inflows in 2023.
 Real estate and tourism followed closely.
 Logistics and manufacturing are accelerating as multinationals diversify supply chains away from Asia.
 Greece is positioned to capture a significant share of this nearshoring wave.
-Investment Incentive Overview: Five Instruments Greece's primary incentive framework operates under L.5203/2025.
+Investment Incentive Overview: Five Instruments Greece's primary incentive framework operates under Law 4887/2022, as amended.
 Five instruments are available to qualifying foreign companies.
 Aid rates depend on company size and project region under the EU's General Block Exemption Regulation (GBER 651/2014).
-Instrument What It Covers Maximum Rate Eligible Sectors Cash Grant Direct subsidy on eligible project costs Up to 70% Manufacturing, tourism, energy, technology Tax Exemption Exemption from corporate income tax on profits Up to 15 years All qualifying investment categories Subsidised Leasing Subsidy on equipment leasing instalments Up [...]
+Instrument What It Covers Maximum Rate Eligible Sectors Cash Grant Direct subsidy on eligible project costs Up to 70% [...]

-Greece attracted €4.5 billion in approved development investments in 2023 under its incentive framework.
+• Greece attracted €4.5 billion in approved development investments in 2023 under its incentive framework.
 Portugal's foreign direct investment fell 18% in the same year, according to Banco de Portugal.
 For investors weighing a Greece vs Portugal investment in 2026, the two markets offer fundamentally different structures, risk profiles, and returns.
 This guide compares both on incentive programmes, real estate yields, renewable energy conditions, and the practical realities of operating in each country.
 Investment Climate — Greece vs Portugal in 2026 Greece's GDP grew 2.3% in 2024, outpacing the EU average for the third consecutive year, according to the European Commission's Winter 2025 Economic Forecast.
 The country has moved from a junk credit rating to investment grade across all four major agencies since 2023 — a structural shift, not a cyclical uptick.
 Portugal entered 2025 with political uncertainty following its 2024 snap elections.
 Growth projections were revised down to 1.8% by the European Commission.
 The country remains a strong performer within the Iberian context, but its incentive framework for large-scale investors has narrowed since the abolition of the Non-Habitual Resident (NHR) tax regime in January 2024.
 The headline difference: Greece has expanded its investment incentive architecture.
 Portugal has contracted its.
-Incentive Programmes and Tax Treatment Compared Greece — L.5203/2025 Development Law (Up to 70% Grant + 15-Year Tax Exemption) Greece's primary investment incentive framework is Law 5203/2025 (Government Gazette A' 87/02.06.2023), which replaces the previous Development Law and substantially increases available support.
+Incentive Programmes and Tax Treatment Compared Greece — Law 4887/2022, as amended Development Law (Aid Intensity up to 70% + Tax Exemption over up to 15 Tax Years) Greece's primary investment incentive framework is Law 4887/2022 (Government Gazette A' 16/04.02.2022), as amended, which replaced the previous Development Law and substantially increases available support.
 It operates under EU Regulation 651/2014 (GBER) and covers twelve distinct aid schemes.
 The maximum grant rate reaches 70% of eligible investment costs for projects in designated regions and qualifying sectors.
 That figure is not a ceiling in theory — it is the actual approved rate for projects in Zones A and B, which includes most of northern Greece and the islands.
-The scheme also provides a 15-year income tax exemption on profits equivalent to the approved grant amount.
-Other aid forms under L.5203/2025 include leasing subsidy, employment cost subsidisation, and accelerated depreciation.
+The scheme also provides a tax exemption equivalent to the approved aid amount, drawn down over up to 15 tax years with a 50% annual utilisation cap.
+Other aid forms under Law 4887/2022, as amended include leasing subsidy, employment cost subsidisation, and accelerated depreciation.
 Investors can select the combination that best fits their project's financial structure.
 Eligible sectors include manufacturing, tourism, logistics, digital infrastructure, and renewable energy.
-Minimum investment thresholds start at €100,000 for small enterprises and rise to €500,000 for large enterprises in most schemes.
+Minimum investment thresholds under Article 13 start at €100,000 for very small (micro) enterprises and rise through €250,000 for small and €500,000 for medium enterprises to €1,000,000 for large enterprises.
 Applications are submitted through the digital portal of the Ministry of Development.
 Approval timelines average 60–90 days for well-structured submissions.
 The firm's Thessaloniki office manages the end-to-end process for international clients, from feasibility assessment through disbursement.
 Portugal — RFAI and Comparable EU-Compliant Schemes Portugal's main investment incentive is RFAI (Regime Fiscal de Apoio ao Investimento), a tax credit scheme administered through the Portuguese Tax Authority.
-It provides a tax credit of 25% on eligible investments up to €15 million, reducing to 10% on amounts above that threshold, in designated interior regions.
-The mechanism is a credit against corporate income tax — not a direct grant.
-The Portugal 2030 co-funded programme supplements RFAI with grant support for specific sectors, primarily manufacturing, R&D, and sustainability-linked [...]
+It provides a tax credit of 25% on eligible investments up to €15 million, reducing to 10% on amounts above that threshold, in [...]

 Submit Your Credentials